icyphox/site/pages/blog/irc-for-dms.md

 * Notifications: Also a trivial task; a quick modification to [lnotify.py](https://weechat.org/scripts/source/lnotify.py.html/) to send a notification for all messages in the specified buffer (`#crimson`) did the trick for Weechat.
-Revolution IRC, on the other hand, has an option to setup rules for notifications -- super convenient.
+Revolution IRC, on the other hand, has an option to setup rules for notifications---super convenient.

-* A bot: Lastly, a bot for a few small tasks -- fetching URL titles, responding to `.np` (now playing) etc. Writing an IRC bot is dead simple, and it took me about an hour or two to get most of the basic functionality in place.
+* A bot: Lastly, a bot for a few small tasks---fetching URL titles, responding to `.np` (now playing) etc. Writing an IRC bot is dead simple, and it took me about an hour or two to get most of the basic functionality in place.
 The source is [here](https://github.com/icyphox/detotated).